Understanding Drug Addiction

 Dual Diagnosis Treatment for Drug Addiction and Mental Health Disorders

-Fortunately dual diagnosis treatment for drug addiction and mental health disorders is available and can help people to effectively work through the challenges that they face and create a plan to reduce risk of relapse.
+Fortunately, dual diagnosis treatment for drug addiction and mental health disorders is available and can help people to effectively work through the challenges that they face and create a plan to reduce the risk of relapse.
 By treating both conditions together, they can better understand the interrelated nature of the two and how to minimize negative impacts on their life.
 This often involves a combination of therapy, counseling, medication management, holistic activities, and support groups.
 If you or a loved one is struggling with a dual diagnosis, 1st Step Behavioral Health can help you to get on the road to recovery.
-Contact us today!
+Contact us today by calling (866) 319-6126!